kailynsanford/student25/hacks/background2.md

       }
     }

-    // Create and start the game world const world = new GameWorld(backgroundImg, spriteImg);
+    // creates and starts the game using the background and sprite images const world = new GameWorld(backgroundImg, spriteImg);
     world.start();
   }